 While Nightingale at the time promised to fight the ban, after months of discussion, he finally conceded.

-He adds “[w]e decided, through a lot of discussion in the fall, that we needed to get on with it, we’ve been here 61 years, the aquarium’s going to be here another 61 years, so it’s really important that we not tie our hands behind our backs.”
+He said, “[w]e decided, through a lot of discussions in the fall, that we needed to get on with it, we’ve been here 61 years, the aquarium is going to be here another 61 years, so it’s really important that we not tie our hands behind our backs.”

-Since the park board’s vote, two of the aquarium’s cetaceans have died, leaving one Pacific white-sided dolphin they call Helen.
-Despite ending their own captive cetacean program, the park has promised to continue their work in rescuing distressed and stranded whales and dolphins.
+Since the park board’s vote, two of the aquarium’s cetaceans have died, leaving one Pacific white-sided dolphin called Helen.
+Despite the ban, she still remains at the park.